parisepigenetics/bigData_Biclustering/README.md

 The measures described on "ref." and implemented on the R script that calculates all measures for each bicluster.

 ## Discussion

+### Results.

+Results are all collected in a form of Jupyter notebook in the 'results' forlder.